2018 Best Accredited Online Psychology Degrees

 Graduate certificates delve into more advanced areas of psychology.
 For example, licensed counselors might pursue a certificate in play therapy if they wish to work with children with emotional, mental, or physical disabilities.
 Other certificates explore topics such as autism spectrum disorders, adolescent mental health, and geropsychology.

-An undergraduate certificate can be used by individuals who want to gain a understanding of human behavior, in order to apply this knowledge to a particular work area.
+An undergraduate certificate can be used by individuals who want to gain a understanding of human behavior in order to apply this knowledge to a particular work area.
 Graduate certificates can be used by licensed psychologists or counselors who want to focus their practice on a particular population or type of mental health issue.
 Graduate certificates may also be used to accrue continuing education credits, which are necessary to maintain a state license.

 Graduates with an associate degree in psychology may not have a lot of career options, as most psychologist jobs will require at least a master's degree.
-There are some assistant-level positions available for those with an associate degree in psychology as well as job titles such as rehabilitation assistant, child care provider, orderly, and coordinator.
+However, there are some assistant-level positions available for those with an associate degree in psychology as well as job titles such as rehabilitation assistant, child care provider, orderly, and coordinator.
 These positions are ideal for those who want to extend their psychology career in the future, as they'll gain necessary experience in hospitals and other healthcare facilities.

 Associate degrees in psychology require that students have a high school diploma or equivalent in order to be accepted.
-Programs will take about two years to complete if students attend full time and take approximately five classes per semester.
+Programs will take about two years to complete if students attend full-time and take approximately five classes per semester.

 Associate degrees will provide a helpful foundation for psychology students.
 Common courses include introduction to psychology, developmental psychology, marriage and family, research methods, professional writing, English, human development, abnormal psychology, psychology of personality, and theories of personality.
 Many of the courses in this program will provide a foundation for further study in psychology at the bachelor's or master's levels.